wawesomeNOGUI/MathMusings/README.md

 - **Discrete:** This course is taught differently by each teacher.
 My teacher mainly focused on rigourous proof writing.
 We learned proofs using the properties of integers, the definitions of even, odd, prime, quotient + remainder, divides by (is a factor of).
 Definitions of sets, boolean logic, and touched on number representations.
 We also learned "Boolean Algebra" aka finding equivalent boolean expressions using simple and derived rules such as Demorgan's laws.
 Boolean logic rules are easily proved and demonstrated using truth tables to show for every possiblity of input, the expressions are equivalent.

 - **Computational Problem Solving:** Against popular opinion amongst my peers, this turned out to be one of my favorite courses.
 Offered under the Computer Engineering department this course dealt with numerical analysis, using numerical approximations to solve problems.
-  --**Numerical root finding** e.g. Newton-Rhapson (instead of algebraic solution of equations); systems of equations e.g. Gaussian Elimination, Gauss-Seidel, successive substitution
+  - **Numerical root finding** e.g. Newton-Rhapson (instead of algebraic solution of equations); systems of equations e.g. Gaussian Elimination, Gauss-Seidel, successive substitution
-  --**Numerical integration (summation)** e.g. Newton-Coates, trapezoidal, Simpson's 1/3 (3/8) rule, Richardson extrapolation, Gaussian Quadrature, Gaussion-Legendre, adaptive quadrature
+  - **Numerical integration (summation)** e.g. Newton-Coates, trapezoidal, Simpson's 1/3 (3/8) rule, Richardson extrapolation, Gaussian Quadrature, Gaussion-Legendre, adaptive quadrature
-  --**Numerical differentiation** e.g. centered difference approximation --**Numerical solution of ordinary differential equations** (single variable) e.g. Runge-Kutta, Euler's Method (Midpoint), Heun's
+  - **Numerical differentiation** e.g. centered difference approximation
+  - **Numerical solution of ordinary differential equations** (single variable) e.g. Runge-Kutta, Euler's Method (Midpoint), Heun's
-  --**Interpolation** e.g. Newton Interpolating Polynomials (linear, 2nd order, nth order), Lagrange interpolating polynomials.
+  - **Interpolation** e.g. Newton Interpolating Polynomials (linear, 2nd order, nth order), Lagrange interpolating polynomials.
 This course had heavy integration with MATLAB which was a great experience, although boring at first when the first set of lectures was an introduction to MATLAB syntax.
 Numerical anaylisis is inherent in using computers to perform calculations.
 Being active in robotics club and utilzing sensors along with microncontroller coding gave me great appreciation for this class and topic.
 (I am also a calculator enthusiast.)

 ![image](https://user-images.githubusercontent.com/67801725/197430475-ef14f23a-1e00-4537-84d4-b9e152f8d47f.png)